greenelab/cfDNA_atac_demo/cfDNA_to_mtx/GM_0HR_mtx_file.md

 ## Overview

-reference:
+In order to get our cfDNA data to be read as a Seurat ATAC-Seq object we need to make the cfDNA data look like output from 10x genomics.

+We will use the following format specification as our reference:
 <https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/matrices>

+These are the descriptions of each required file type and how they map with cfDNA:

-fragment file of cfDNA is GM_0HR_uniq_comb_pe.sorted.bed need to remove last 2 columns and add a random cell barcode
+The **fragment file** of cfDNA is GM_0HR_uniq_comb_pe.sorted.bed, but we need to remove last 2 columns and add a random cell barcode

-to replace the h5 input file, we can instead use seurat::Read10X() and use MEX format we need to generate the following files: ├── barcodes.tsv ├── peaks.bed └── matrix.mtx
+To read in the data we will use seurat::Read10X() and use MEX data format To do this, we need to generate the following files:

+├── barcodes.tsv

+├── peaks.bed

+└── matrix.mtx

-barcodes.tsv: this is a single column file with random cell id’s in it, lets use 4000 repeating random strings
+**barcodes.tsv** description: this is a single column file with random cell id’s in it, lets use 4000 repeating random strings

-peaks.bed: GM_0HR_uniq_comb_pe.sorted.bed, but use only the first 3
+**peaks.bed** description: GM_0HR_uniq_comb_pe.sorted.bed, but use only
-columns
+the first 3 columns

+**matrix.mtx** example:

-matrix.mtx: %%MatrixMarket matrix coordinate integer general
+%%MatrixMarket matrix coordinate integer general

 %metadata_json: {“format_version”: 2, “software_version”: “8000.20.5”}

-67487 4200 19929988 67437 1 2 67412 1 2 67382 1 4 67370 1 1 67366 1 2
+67487 4200 19929988

+67437 1 2

+67412 1 2

+67382 1 4

+67370 1 1

+67366 1 2

-67361 1 4 67348 1 2
+67361 1 4

+67348 1 2

+**Description of the MTX file lines**:

-row 1 meta row 2 meta row 3: 1: peaks.bed length 2: barcodes.tsv length
+row 1 meta

+row 2 meta

+row 3: 1: peaks.bed length 2: barcodes.tsv length 3: total number of
+rows in mtx

+row 4 - end: data in the following format

-3: total number of rows in mtx NOW DATA col 1: index into peaks.bed col
+col 1: index into peaks.bed

-2: index into barcodes.tsv col 3: counts of feature
+col 2: index into barcodes.tsv

+col 3: counts of feature

 ## make the fragment file